Care for Patients with Brain Disorders

 Brain surgery–related treatments and technologies available at the Brain and Spine Center include:

 Following surgery, patients are cared for in Lankenau’s state-of-the-art critical care unit with 24-hour coverage by an intensive care physician.
-A case manager is involved early in the postoperative period to ensure a seamless continuum of care after patient discharge from the hospital.
+A care manager is involved early in the postoperative period to ensure a seamless continuum of care after patient discharge from the hospital.
 Patients also are evaluated by rehabilitation medicine physicians, physical therapists, occupational therapists, and speech therapists to ensure the best functional recovery.

 Stereotactic radiosurgery (SRS) is not true surgery, in that there is no incision.
 Instead, precisely targeted, high-intensity beams of radiation are used to treat a tumor or other abnormality within the brain.
 Several types of radiosurgery are practiced, the most common being focused-beam radiosurgery.
 One method of performing focused-beam radiosurgery is with the highly advanced TrueBeam STx linear accelerator.
 At Lankenau, TrueBeam SRS treatments are performed by a specialized team of neurosurgeons, radiation oncologists, nurse practitioners, and radiation physicists, who work as an integrated team to provide comprehensive patient care.